 Isabella Bird became one of the 19th century’s most inspirational solo woman traveler by overcoming the limitations of living in a man’s world.
 Irrespective of her poor health and financial constraints, this lady with strong audacity continued her life as an avid explorer, writer, photographer, and naturalist, and was even elected as the first woman fellow of the Royal Geographical Society.
 Irrespective of the social dilemma of ageism, she continued her trip even at her 70s.
 She visited many countries like America, India, Kurdistan, the Persian Gulf, Iran, Tibet, Malaysia, Korea, Japan, and China.

 At a time when virtuous women didn’t walk the streets of London alone, Kingsley was exploring unaccompanied parts of Western Africa.
 In Africa, she canoed up the Ogooué River and pioneered a route to the summit of Mount Cameroon, which had never been attempted by a European.
 She made an immense collection of freshwater fishes on behalf of the renowned British Museum.
 In her famous book, “Travels in West Africa’’, she expressed her strong dissent to European imperialism and capitalism.

 Image Credits: Wikipedia Bessie Coleman

-Bessie Coleman raises her voice against race and gender discrimination to become the first women of color to fly above the world.
-Being a girl She was banned from flying schools in native yet she taught herself French and move on to France to obtain a pilot’s license.
+Bessie Coleman raised her voice against race and gender discrimination to become the first women of color to fly above the world.
+Being a girl, she was banned from flying in her native, yet she taught herself French and moved on to France for a pilot’s license.

-These women still stand proudly in the pages of history and provide a huge impact on today’s women. when solo women travelers area facing safety issue these examples are a gift for our thoughts.
-To explore is to life and as Carl Sagan once said the earth is the only home we will ever have and if we didn’t see and explore this nature’s gift irrespective of our gender who else will do that for us.
+These women still stand proudly in the pages of history and provide a huge impact on today’s female population.
+When solo women travelers are facing safety issues, these examples are a gift to our thoughts.
+To explore is to life and as Carl Sagan once said, the Earth is the only home we will ever have and if we didn’t see and explore this nature’s gift, irrespective of our gender who else will do that for us?